SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 ![Connect sender](assets/connect-sender-to-start-message.gif)

 👉 Now that we've connected the sender participant, we can proceed to configure the connection of the HTTPS adapter.
 First, we need to specify an address, then a user role and finally, if the endpoint should be CSRF (Cross-site request forgery [^2]) protected.

+> [!IMPORTANT]
+> Make sure to uncheck the `CSRF Protected` checkbox.

 ![HTTPS adapter connection settings](assets/http-adapter-connection.png)